johnno1962/injectionforxcode/README.md

 commercial environment) as suggested by the licensing code included in the software in order to continue using it.

-To use injection open the InjectionPlugin project, build it and restart Xcode.
+To use injection, open the InjectionPlugin project, build it and restart Xcode.
 Open a simple example project such as UICatalog or GLEssentials from Apple and use the "Product/<ProjectName>Patch Project for Injection" menu item to prepare the project and rebuild it.
 When you run the project it should connect